 Mortal Kombat 1’s Major Nintendo Switch Update Draws Mixed Reactions

-Mortal Kombat 1 Switch Cutscene
+Mortal Kombat 1 Nintendo Switch Cutscene with Mileena.

 Mortal Kombat 1 has released a significant update for its maligned Nintendo Switch version, aiming to address its well-documented performance issues.
 However, early reactions indicate there is still room for improvement.